 What that means is with a regular air conditioner, you can only cool down one specific area.
 That’s it.
 But with the portable units, you can cold down any specific area.
 It can be a different area every day if you want.

 And some portable units are really portable.
 They’re compact and light, and they come with casters or wheels to make it easier for you to move them.
-Some are small enough that you can bring them camping with you, so that your muggy tents are not hell to sleep in on hot summer nights.
+Some are small enough that you can bring them to your fishing adventures on the kayak or while camping, so that your muggy tents are not hell to sleep in on hot summer nights.

 These things are also cheaper